 Anyone in AIP can join with no extra charge.

-For Australian physicists interested in QUICC, it will build our sense of community, promote our interests and help co-ordinate our activities.
+For Australian physicists interested in QUICC, we are building our sense of community, promoting our interests and helping to co-ordinate our activities.
 For example:

-- It will look after the representation of our field in the biannual AIP Congress
+- We are looking after the representation of our field in the biannual AIP Congress

-- It may organize its own meetings, and joint meetings or sessions with other topical groups or cognate societies of the AIP
+- We may organise our own meetings, and joint meetings or sessions with other topical groups or cognate societies of the AIP

-- It will maintain a web page and email lists to enable sharing of information about relevant activities in Australia.
+- We will maintain a web page and email lists to enable sharing of information about relevant activities in Australia.
 “QUICC News” and “QUICC Jobs” pages coming shortly!

 Why should I join?